 Addressing the South African parliament in 1998, Comrade Fidel said about the Cuban soldiers in Africa:

 “From the African land in which they worked and fought voluntarily and selflessly, they only took back to Cuba the remains of their fallen comrades and the honour of having fulfilled their duty.
+That is why we know and value the human qualities of Africa much more than those that for centuries colonised and exploited this continent”.

 We also recall the words of our President Oliver Tambo at the meeting of the non-aligned countries here in Havana in 1979.